VictorCorral/tokyojs/README.md

 </a>

-# TokyoJS

-Tokyo JS is a group for anyone interested in JavaScript, its good and bad parts.
+__Tokyo JS__ is a group for anyone interested in JavaScript, its good and bad parts.
 Let's gather to share, explore and learn about everything-JavaScript.

 ### Code Party